Satya Narayan Bohidar

 Satya Narayan Bohidar (1 August 1913 - 31 December 1980) was a Sambalpuri writer.

 He was a pioneer of Sambalpuri language and grammar.

 Life

-Bohidar was born at Sonepur, Orissa, India.
+Bohidar was born in a Karan family at Sonepur, Orissa, India.
 His formative and creative years were spent in Sambalpur and produced a good number of literary translations and biographies.
 Bohidar was successful in preparing a dictionary and grammar in Sambalpuri, which provided a significant identity to Sambalpuri society.